-Thinly sliced potatoes and onions are baked in a rich cream sauce in this classic scalloped potatoes recipe from Canada’s Prince Edward Island.
+Thinly sliced potatoes and onions are baked in a rich cream sauce in this classic crowd-pleasing scalloped potatoes recipe from Canada’s Prince Edward Island.

 - 4 tbsp. unsalted butter, plus more for greasing